SchwarzIT/onyx/.changeset/chilly-experts-yell.md

 "@sit-onyx/headless": minor
 ---

 `_unstableCreateSlider` is renamed to `createSlider`.
-Additionally, a new `internals.focusThumb` utility is exposed now.
+Additionally, a new `internals.updateValueByStep` utility is exposed now.